4rifin/droneApp/droneApp/README.md

 additional

 -Scheduler for update state and status in table packet
-1. Scheduller Update Packet everyMinutes
+1. Scheduler Update Packet everyMinutes
-2. Scheduller Update Packet twoMinutes
+2. Scheduler Update Packet twoMinutes
-3. Scheduller Update Packet threeMinutes
+3. Scheduler Update Packet threeMinutes

 *. note scheduler :
  1. - Collect Packet with status Ready and state Drone Loading and update to Packet with status Progress and state Drone Loaded